-So try to spend as much time as you can with them, while they still think you’re cool.
+So try to spend as much time as possible with them while they still think you’re cool.
 Trust me- this won’t last forever!

-Consider getting some family board games that are fun for adults as well as your child.
-These games not only encourage bonding, but they can be quite educational too.
+Consider getting family board games that are fun for adults and your child.
+These games not only encourage bonding but can also be quite educational.

-Counting and matching games, in particular, are quite popular with this age group.
+Counting and matching games are mainly popular with this age group.
 They do a great job of improving children’s memory and communication skills.

 Final Thoughts on Toys for Toddlers

-When it comes to our kids, we all want to give them the best childhood and spoil them with toys.
+We all want to give them the best childhood and spoil them with toys when it comes to our kids.
 However, if you’re smart about what to get your baby, it will have long-lasting positive effects on your child’s life.

-Since your baby will spend so much time with their toys, you should be aware of what you’re buying.
+Since your baby will spend so much time with their toys, you should know what you’re buying.
 Hopefully, the tips above have given you a good idea about what is appropriate for toddlers.